pzompa/pp3-python-word-game/README.md

 ## Screens
 ### Welcome Screen
 - This screen greets the user with a beautiful Ascii logo of the game.
-It gives the user option to press enter to play the game
+It gives the user option to press enter to play the game .
-- The Ascii graffiti was generated using Patorjk.com
+- The Ascii graffiti was generated using Patorjk.com.

 ![initial game screeen](/asset/images/initial_screen.png)

 ### Player Name Screen
+- This screen displays the welcome message.
-- This screen asks the user to enter their name to personalise the game.
+- asks the user to enter their name to personalise the game.
-- (to be done)
+- informs the user with the rules of the game.

 ![](/asset/images/welcome_rules_name_screen.png)

 ### Option Screen
-- This screen addresses the user by name
+- This screen addresses the user by name.
-- Gives the user options to play or the exit the game
+- Gives the user options to play or the exit the game.

 ![](/asset/images/options_screen.png)